-What is Peer-on-Peer Abuse?
+What is Child-On-Child Abuse?

-For these purposes, peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
-Peer-on-peer abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender-based violence.
+For these purposes, Child-On-Child Abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships [both intimate and non-intimate].

+Child-On-Child Abuse can take various forms, including: serious bullying [including cyber-bullying], relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender-based violence.
 Children's experiences of abuse and violence are rarely isolated events, and they can often be linked to other things that are happening in their lives and spaces in which they spend their time.
-Any response to peer-on-peer abuse therefore needs to consider the range of possible types of peer-on-peer abuse set out above and capture the full context of children's experiences.
+Any response to Child-On-Child Abuse therefore needs to consider the range of possible types of Child-On-Child Abuse set out above and capture the full context of children's experiences.